shashacode/Geospatial_Analysis/README.md

 # Geospatial_Analysis
-This repository contain two separate project on Geospatial Analysis The fisrt Project was a Geospatial and Setiment Analysis carried on Covid 19 tweets scraped from Twitter to see the impact of Twitter in spreading news and misinformation about the disease to the public.
+This repository contain two separate project on Geospatial Analysis The fisrt Project was a Geospatial and Sentiment Analysis carried on Covid 19 tweets scraped from Twitter to see the impact of Twitter in spreading news and misinformation about the disease to the public.